udaycodess/Number-Guessing-game-by-Javascript-using-if-else-statement/README.md

 This game will not work on mobile

-I will the GUI version of the game.
+I will also create a GUI version of this game so that it can be played on mobile devices as well.